bolinocroustibat/discogs-tag-updater/README.md

 `overwrite_cover = False`
 If cover is set on the file, it will not overwrite it.
 If cover is empty, it will add it.

+`rename_file = True`
+If file is already named correctly, it will not rename it.
+If artist and/or title is empty, it will not rename it.
+Otherwise, it will rename it to `artist - title.ext`.

 ## See it in action
 [https://youtu.be/mWQZJS94p40](https://youtu.be/mWQZJS94p40)